 When you’re a guest at Redstone Castle, you can expect the royal treatment.
-Each stay includes a delicious hot breakfast in the sunroom and dining room, use of luxurious bathrobe and quality amenities, internet access, manager reception and private tour for suite guests, access to private fishing along the Crystal River, and access to the manor’s private grounds and walking trails on 150 acres in the magnificent Crystal River Valley.
+Each stay includes a delicious hot breakfast in the sunroom and dining room, use of luxurious bathrobe and quality amenities, internet access, private tour for suite guests, access to private fishing along the Crystal River, and access to the manor’s private grounds and walking trails on 150 acres in the magnificent Crystal River Valley.

 Please be aware of the policies of Redstone Castle Suites: Pets and smoking are not allowed.
 Maximum occupancy in each suite is 2 people.
 Roll-away beds are not accommodated.
 The first night’s room and taxes will be collected upon confirmation of booking.
 This amount is not refundable.
 Please note that not all rooms have televisions.
 Check-in time is 4:00 pm and checkout time is 10:00 am.